Captioned performances for deaf or partially hearing visitors

 • Monday to Friday and Saturday Matinee performances from €15/companion €15

 Please contact box office on (01) 8787222 for further information or to make a booking.
 Alternatively you can email firstname.lastname@example.org.

 The nearest and most convenient parking facilities are at Irish Life Car Park on Lower Abbey Street, Dublin 1.
 There are four wheelchair spaces available and these are located through the entrance barriers, turn right and right again and they are next to the lift.
 For more information please contact Irish Life directly on (01) 704 2000.

 We welcome your feedback

 Working with Arts and Disability Ireland and with funding from the Arts Council, the Abbey aims to offer the widest possible range of services for disabled visitors.
 At the Abbey we are always seeking to improve these services and would welcome your suggestions and feedback.
-Please contact Lisa Farrelly, Engage and Learn Department on (01) 88 72 216 and firstname.lastname@example.org.
+Please contact Lisa Farrelly, Community and Education Department on (01) 88 72 216 or email@example.com.